Nekton's Research Programme

 - Bathyal Zone (300–4,000m): This largely uncharted habitat is characterised by hotspots of complex ecosystems including cold-water coral reefs, sponge beds and seamounts along with unique communities of life including deep-sea squids, whales and sharks.
 Critical for the planet’s carbon cycle, the Bathyal Zone is increasingly subject to fishing pressures and other human impacts.

 Through developing standardized approaches and embracing new technologies, Nekton accelerates scientific discovery and produces actionable data that fosters policy change.
-Combined with our capacity building initiatives, Nekton creates a legacy of ongoing marine research and effective regional and global stewardship.
+Combined with our knowledge exchange initiatives, Nekton creates a legacy of ongoing marine research and effective regional and global stewardship.

 Networked Research: Collaboration & Partnership with scientific institutes

 In order to maximize productivity, develop and share capacity, enhance knowledge transfer and deliver our scientific objectives within an accelerated timeframe, we collaborate with a network of scientists across disciplines and research institutions globally to undertake field research, data analysis, publication, capacity development and policy initiatives.
-The Nekton Oxford Deep Ocean Institute is the hub of this network, coordinating these partnerships, and where appropriate undertaking sample processing, data analysis and scientific publication and dissemination.
+Nekton is the hub of this network, coordinating these partnerships, and where appropriate undertaking sample processing, data analysis and scientific publication and dissemination.